 Jerry Schemmel: Rockies’ Radio Voice and Survivor of Deadly United Airlines Crash Tests Life’s Limits

-11 month old Schemmel pulled from wreckage of ’89 crash, died of drug overdose in ‘09
+11 month old girl that Schemmel pulled from the wreckage of the ’89 crash died of a drug overdose in ‘09

 Jim Paige, Who Inspired My Sportscasting Pursuit, Now Suffering From ALS

 “I’m a little slower…but I’m still moving,” says Jim Paige, who has many loved ones supporting him.

 In his 45th Season, the Reds’ Marty Brennaman is Taking it One Year at a Time